Robots, Devices & Interfaces

 Research grantee

-Rute Luz: Haptic tablet for UGV teleoperation (journal ieee access – link), in Collaboration with Inria Centre at University of Lille
+Rute Luz: Haptic Tablet for UGV Teleoperation (paper available here and video available here), in collaboration with Inria Centre of University of Lille

 PhD thesis

-Jéssica Corujeira: Augmentation of Situation Awareness Through Multimodal Interfaces in Mobile Robot Teleoperation. (delivered)
+Jéssica Corujeira: Augmentation of Situation Awareness Through Multimodal Interfaces in Mobile Robot Teleoperation

-Has been used in collaboration with Portuguese Search and Rescue corporations:
+Has been used in collaboration with Portuguese Search and Rescue corporations, such as GNR GIPS and RSBL, and also with the Portuguese Explosive Ordinance Disposal Squadron (FAP ERIEE)

-• Development platform to study teleoperation in an underwater scenarios
+Development platform to study teleoperation in underwater scenarios, while creating an immersive underwater experience

 Sensors